 success of your business.
 It is also important to understand how standards contribute to the regulatory process.

-At present harmonised standards to the machinery, directive are listed in the official journal listed below.
-Note the difference between Type A, B, and C standards?
+At present harmonised standards for the machinery, and directives are listed in the official journal listed below.
+Note the difference between Type A, B, and C standards.

 Type A standards are basic safety standards covering basic concepts, design principles, and general aspects that can be applied to all machinery.